iDoka/awesome-canbus/README.md

 * [CAN++](https://github.com/TDahlmann/canpp) - Windows program for receiving and transmitting CAN bus messages.
 After import of CAN data base files (`*.dbc` or `*.kcd`) CAN signals are shown in symbolic form.
 In addition they can be shown as graphics (wave forms).
 * [CANcool](https://github.com/MHS-Elektronik/CANcool) - CAN bus Analyser and Simulation Software with CAN-FD support.
 * [Kayak](https://github.com/dschanoeh/Kayak) - Java-based CAN traffic GUI analysis tool _(archived)_.
+* [PlotJuggler](https://github.com/facontidavide/PlotJuggler) - The Powerful Time Series Visualization Tool (With panda hardware, cabana and plotjuggler, you can quickly RE the entire car in a few days).
+* [PlotJuggler::CAN-dbs](https://github.com/PlotJuggler/plotjuggler-CAN-dbs) - Plugin to visualize CAN .dbs (or .dbc?) files in PlotJuggler.

 ### Python Tools